-The methods rely on the self-healing powers of the dog.
+The methods rely on the dog's self-healing powers.
 The damaged cruciate ligament is supposed to grow back together on its own.
 The veterinarian helps by giving the patient a Painkiller injects and prescribes additional drugs.

 The movements of the four-legged friend are severely restricted and limited only to what is really necessary.

-He is only allowed to go for short walks and only until he starts limping.
+He may only go for short walks and only until he starts to limp.
 It may take at least six weeks until successful self-healing.

 If your pet refuses to walk at all and is tormented by severe pain, he probably needs different medication and more rest.
 Regular check-ups by the veterinarian are important.

 It is also important to ensure that the menisci are not damaged.
-To do this, you should pay attention to atypical movements and swellings.
+To do this, you should watch out for atypical movements and swellings.